About Us

 +

-The Grutzner Madeline Island Fund supports initiatives that address the evolving needs of Madeline Island in the areas of health and safety, education, children, cultural activities, and the environment.
-Priority is given to projects that benefit children and youth within these focus areas.
-Ongoing program support is considered a lower priority for funding.
+The Grutzner Madeline Island Fund grants awards to initiatives that meet the changing needs of Madeline Island in the following areas: health and safety, education, children, cultural activities and the environment.

 Eligibility